gemseo/gemseo/doc_src/aboutus.rst

 If you produce communications (scientific papers, conferences, reports) about work using |g|, thank you for citing us :

-    - Gallard, F., Vanaret, C., Guénot, D, et al. `GEMS: A Python Library for Automation of Multidisciplinary Design Optimization Process Generation <https://arc.aiaa.org/doi/10.2514/6.2018-0657>`_.
+    - Gallard, F., Vanaret, C., Guénot, D, *et al.*, `GEMS: A Python Library for Automation of Multidisciplinary Design Optimization Process Generation <https://arc.aiaa.org/doi/10.2514/6.2018-0657>`_.
 In : 2018 AIAA/ASCE/AHS/ASC Structures, Structural Dynamics, and Materials Conference.
 2018. p.
 0657.

     Bibtex entry::